rpolana/ASK-High-Low-Game-Python-3-Mysql/Readme.md

 Give examples
 ```

-## Usage
+## Instructions

 1. Clone this repository in a newly created project folder
 2. Change to the subdirectory lambda/use-east-1_high_low_game_py3 under the project folder.
 Setup ask-sdk in local machine in a this subdirectory following instructions in [original repository](https://github.com/alexa-labs/alexa-skills-kit-sdk-for-python/tree/master/samples/HighLowGame).
-Copy the high_low_game.py source code file project root folder to this subdirectory too.
+The high_low_game.py source code file should be already in this subdirectory.
 3. Install pymysql in the same subdirectory as in step 2, using 'pip3 install pymysql'
 4. In the subdirectory, issue 'zip -ru ../../../lambda.zip * ' to create a zip file
 5. Login to developer.amazon.com and go to Alexa skill kit console.
 Create a new skill following same directions in the [original repository](https://github.com/alexa-labs/alexa-skills-kit-sdk-for-python/tree/master/samples/HighLowGame) with same model as in the original or the one in this repository for en-IN.
 Build and save the model for the skill.